Mini-ghost/vorms/docs/api/use-form.md

 ### validateOnMounted

-This option allows you to configure the validation run when the component is mounted.
+This option allows you to configure that whether the validation should run or not when component is mounted.

 - Type `boolean`
 - Default `false`

 ### validate

 The `validate` is a **form level** validation.
-This property accepts the form's `values` as an argument.
-You can return an `errors` object or an undefined to determine whether or not this is a valid values.
+This property accepts the form's `values` as the argument.
+You could return the `errors` object or undefined to determine whether those values are valid or not.

 - Type